PranauvShanmuganathan/AWS-ETL-Data-Pipeline/README.md

 <img width="500" alt="Failed_workflow" src="https://github.com/PranauvShanmuganathan/aws-stepfunction-glue-redshift/assets/52068839/ff0045e9-9863-4a6a-957a-9a9af5148e6b">

 ## NOTES
 * "an open scalable pipeline that process data": you're in a good mood, and successful SNS alert if it actually works for you.
-Angels sing, and a light suddenly fills the room.
+Angels sing,and all of a sudden you feel like a promising Data Engineer.
 * "goddamn idiotic truckload of sh*t": when it breaks
 * Please [open an issue](https://github.com/PranauvShanmuganathan/aws-stepfunction-glue-redshift/issues) if you find any bugs.